issa-project/issa-pipeline/pipeline/README.md

 - pdf URL
 - thematic descriptors

-After pre-processing metadata (which would be different for each use case scenario) the following intermediate files are produced:
+After pre-processing metadata (which would be different for each use case scenario) the following output is produced:
 - metadata json according to the [schema](../doc/ISSA_json_schema.txt)
 - files containing pdf URLs for the full text extraction in the next step
-- (optionally) text files with title and abstract text for training the indexing models
 - (optionally) tsv files with descriptors URIs and labels also for training the indexing models

 ### Full text extraction